All Episodes

 I don't know.

-I'm just saying that middle-aged women and mothers like JD Vance.
+I'm just saying that middle-aged women and mothers like J.D.
+Vance.

-No, I I I I completely get you, Aaron Owen.
+No, I completely get you, Erwin.

-Um so you know, I I I understand Owen, you know, when you say don't bout me because it's just like Alex Jones was right, you know, I learned not to doubt you guys a long time ago.
+So, you know, I understand, Owen, you know, when you say don't bounce me because it's just like Alex Jones was right.

 But wait a second.

-You know, that that could have been it.
+You know, that could have been it.

 I caught it.

-I just kind of had the TV running in the hotel room, like, you know, it's background noise, and I caught it about halfway through the story.
+Like, you know, it's background noise and I caught it about halfway through the story.

-But, you know, like uh when I saw it, I figured I have to tell you about it that it's it's that they're putting these defibulators in all over the place um, you know, for these kids, and I just don't see any other reason but the vaccines that you know that they would need that kind of equipment, especially for high school athletes maybe who should uh be in top physical condition.
+But, you know, like when I saw it, I figured I have to tell you about it that it's that they're putting these defibrillators in all over the place, you know, for these kids.

 I didn't know if it was specific to Ohio or not.

-Uh I'm pretty sure that was the case.
+I'm pretty sure that was the case.

 I think that the development you're referring to is now it has to be in athletic facilities.